 Tuna species are also attracted to upwelling zones along ocean current boundaries such as the transition zone west of the California Current System (CCS).
 Seasonal movements of PBF show that fish were located farthest south, off the coast of southern Baja California, in the spring months.
 PBF will move north into the Southern California Bight (SCB) in the summer months, and will extend their range farthest north along the North American coast in the fall, with the highest density in the area near Point Conception, California.
 Their locality and density in these months appear to be correlated with peaks in coastal upwelling induced primary productivity (Boustany et al. 2010).
 PBF over four years old travel significantly farther north than fish in younger age classes.
 In the winter they tend to follow one of two patterns: movement offshore or movement south to the water off the coast of Baja California.
-Tagging studies indicate that, during these months, bluefin occupy areas in the EPO with lower productivity, which suggests that they are feeding on spawning aggregations of fish and pelagic crabs that prefer areas of reduced upwelling (Boustany et al. 2010).
+Tagging studies indicate that, during the spring through fall, PBF were located in areas of high productivity and more dispersed in regions of low productivity.
+However, during the winter, tagged bluefin were found in areas of the EPO with comparatively lower productivity in those months.
+This suggests that they are feeding on spawning aggregations of fish (e.g., sardines and anchovies) and pelagic crabs that prefer areas of reduced upwelling (Boustany et al. 2010).
 These assertions comport with a known correlation between shifts in sardine catch distribution along the California coast with variations in the seasonal migrations of PBF (Kitagawa et al. 2007).